Flajt/flutter_donation_buttons/README.md

  - PayPal (Custom Colors)
  - Patreon (Default orange)
  - Buy Me A Coffe (5 Colors)
+ - Github Sponsor Button (1 Color)

 ### Need a different button?
 Or a Feature?
 Simply open a new issue on Github with your desired button and a link to their website, and I will try to add it asap.

 ### Like what you see?
-If you want to donate some bucks, feel free to do so.
+If you want to support me, feel free to do so.
 <br>
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/J3J25543M)